NikolaTesla13/Keep-notes/README.md

 # How to use it?

-Just type in terminal `keep-notes` and follow the guide.
+Just type in terminal `sudo keep-notes` and follow the guide.

 # How to install it?
 `npm install -g keep-notes`